DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_agent/dxcagentfinance/governance.md

 The following human review options are available in DXC Agent for Bank reconciliation:

 - **Bank accounts**
-    - **Customer payment journal posting** - The Agent for Customer Payment Journal Generation will leave the created customer payment journal unposted where this field is set to _No_ which is then available for Human review.
+    - **Customer payment journal posting** - The Agent for Customer Payment Journal Generation will leave the created customer payment journal unposted where this field is set to _No_, which is then available for Human review.
 - **Bank reconciliation**
     - **Matched transactions** - Where the agent matched or posted a new transaction the following are available for human review:
         -  **Matching rule** - 'DXCAgent' is assigned to easily identify which records where matched/posted by the agent/s.